-The average rent in The West Midlands is £709 according to a survey of properties carried out by HMRC's Valuation Office Agency between September 2020 and September 2021.
-Between the years ending September 2020 and September 2021, average rents in The West Midlands fell by .
+The average rent in The West Midlands is £732 according to a survey of properties carried out by HMRC's Valuation Office Agency between September 2021 and September 2022.
+Between the years ending September 2021 and September 2022, average rents in The West Midlands grew by £23.
 Compare average rent by area.

 Rental data for The West Midlands is based on a sample that may change over time.
 Some differences in trends may be due to changes in the sample rather than true changes in the rental market.

 Within each property type, rent price can vary depending on variables such as property size and condition of fittings.
 For example, the lower quartile rent for two bed flats in The West Midlands is £595, increasing to £775 for the upper quartile rent.

 Based on the 42,640 properties surveyed, the most common type of rental property within The West Midlands is 2 beds, which account for 42.4% of properties.
 In England, the most common type of property is 2 bed flats, which account for 38.6% of the rental market stock.

 The least commonly available type of rental property is Studios, which account for 1.7% of properties.
 In England, the least common type of property is Studio flats, which account for 2.2% of the rental market stock.

 The cheapest rents in The West Midlands are found in Stoke-on-Trent, where the average cost of rent is £523.
 In the past year, rents have changed by -4.9% in Stoke-on-Trent (compared to 3.2% in The West Midlands)

 |1|| Stoke-on-Trent |

 |2|| Telford and Wrekin |

 |3|| Shropshire |